We know that keeping the targets you want to monitor for security weaknesses up to date can be a bit of a pain...

 Just head to your Targets page, hit Settings and then click 'Edit'.

 Keeping track of new instances when they are added to the portal and ensuring you scan them can be time-consuming.
 To simplify this, we have the 'Auto-add targets' functionality which adds/removes cloud targets in the Intruder portal to reflect your GCP Account, and also the 'Auto-scan targets' option, shown in red below.

 This allows you to automatically kick off a scan on any new cloud instances that are added to your account, as soon as they are discovered which avoids the need for manual intervention to kick off a scan.

-Note: Google Cloud Platform integration is only available for customers on our Pro and Vanguard plans.
+Note: Google Cloud Platform integration is only available for customers on our Pro, Premium and Vanguard plans.

 Intruder is a Google Cloud Technology Partner.